Early Bird Summer Header - Images

 Campari Spritz is one of those cocktails that everybody should try at least once.

-Famous for its bright red colour and strong, bitter taste, Campari Spritz perfectly embodies the country from which it hails as an icon of class, indulgence and conspicuous ostentation.
+Famous for its bright red colour and strong, bitter taste, Campari Spritz perfectly embodies Italy, the country from which it hails, as an icon of class, indulgence and conspicuous ostentation.

 What is Campari Spritz?